ak715misra/kaggle-avito/README.md

 ### Data

 The Avito data is broken into train and test datasets.
 The train datasets are train.csv, periods_train.csv, train_active.csv, while test datasets are test.csv, periods_test.csv, test_active.csv.
 In addition, the ads images are provided in train_jpg.zip.
 There are more than 1.5 million data points, with each datapoint having 18 features.
 Due to large size of the datasets (~ 9 Gigabytes), we are using only train, test, periods_train and periods_test datasets for this project.
-These datasets can be found on Kaggle site (https://www.kaggle.com/c/avito-demand-prediction/data).
+These four datasets (csv files) can be downloaded from Kaggle site (https://www.kaggle.com/c/avito-demand-prediction/data) in the current directory where we are running the script from.

 **Features**
 1.	`item_id`: Ad id